 Making soup is easy.
 Soups can be made in bulk and stored in your freezer in individual portions, until required.

 If you’re not already making your own soup give it a try!

 Not only will you know exactly what you’re eating.
 Save yourself some calories and get the right nutrients you need, but you’ll save yourself some money too!

-This red pepper, tomato and kidney bean soup is just one of my many soup recipes.
+This vibrant kidney bean soup is just one of my many soup recipes.